 Picture the scene.
 You are a lone passerby in a street where a tram is running along a track.
 The driver has lost control of it.
 If the tram continues along its current path, the five passengers will die in the ensuing crash.
 You notice a switch which would allow the tram to move to a different track, where a man is standing.
 The collision would kill him but would save the five passengers.
 Do you press the switch?

-This thought experiment has been discussed in various forms since the early 1900s.
-Psychologists and ethicists have discussed the trolley problem at length, often using it in research.
+The Trolley Problem was first suggested by philosopher Phillipa Foot, and further considered extensively by philosopher Judith Jarvis Thompson.
+Psychologists and ethicists have also discussed the trolley problem at length, often using it in research.
 It raises many questions, such as:

 - Is a casual observer required to intervene?